 The goal of pharmacy care is to maximise positive healthcare outcomes and improve patients' quality of life with minimum risk.

 In your first year you will learn the foundations of biochemistry, physiology and pharmacy practice.
-Your first year will also cover interprofessional healthcare and you will study alongside students from other health science degrees.
+You'll also study interprofessional healthcare alongside students from other health science degrees.

-In your following years, you will study pharmaceutics, medicinal chemistry, antimicrobial chemotherapy, pharmacology and pharmacotherapy.
-You will also continue to develop your pharmacy practice skills.
+You then study pharmaceutics, medicinal chemistry, antimicrobial chemotherapy, pharmacology and pharmacotherapy, and continue to develop your pharmacy practice skills.

 You will complete a minimum of 10 weeks (375+ hours) of clinical placements during the course and there are opportunities for you to take your placements interstate and overseas in hospitals, the community or in industry.

-Following graduation, you will need to complete an internship of 1,824 hours (approximately one year full-time) before you can register as a pharmacist with the Australian Health Practitioner Regulation Agency (Ahpra).
+Following graduation, you'll need to complete an internship of 1,824 hours (about one year full-time) to register as a pharmacist with the Australian Health Practitioner Regulation Agency (Ahpra).

 - Clinical pharmacy